Personal Loans

 Can I get a funeral loan with bad credit?

-You can get a funeral loan even with a low credit score, but your loan offers may have smaller loan amounts or higher interest rates.
+You might qualify for a funeral loan even with a low credit score, but your loan offers may have smaller loan amounts or higher interest rates.
 Applying with a co-applicant who has good credit may improve your loan offer, and may even qualify you for an interest rate discount.

 How much can I borrow with a funeral loan?